 Educated in Fine Art, Graphic Design, Character Design, Animation, and Film from Cal Poly, CCA, and Stanford respectively.

 I was born in Petaluma, California in 1981.
 Cartoons were hand drawn.
 Stuffed animals could talk.
-Sugar was good.
-Vegetables were gross.
-It was a magical time.
+Sugar was good and vegetables were gross.

 My desire to draw was expressed while still in the high chair, inspired by the tenderly illustrated stories of Beatrix Potter, the humor of Mad Magazine, and the absurdity and grotesqueness of Garbage Pail Kids.
 My visual aesthetic was shaped by the films of Walt Disney, Stephen Spielberg, Robert Zemeckis, and Tim Burton.

 I spent many, many hours in daycare copying everything from cartoons to cars from How-To-Draw books.
 Then there was the inevitable arduous challenge of creating my own cartoon character (Leland) who looked a little bit like Fido from the 7up ads, followed by the edgy Liquid Television inspired 90s drawings.
 My artistry has always been characterized by much experimentation and sketching.